bitsondatadev/trino-getting-started/delta-lake/README.md

 SHOW SCHEMAS FROM delta;
 ```

-Lets create a new schema:
+Let's create a new schema:

 ```sql
 CREATE SCHEMA delta.myschema WITH (location='s3a://claudiustestbucket/myschema');